benbakhar/rudash/README.md

 ### <a id="_some"></a>`R_.some?[collection, predicate_proc = R_.identity]`

 Checks if predicate returns truthy for any element of collection.
 Iteration is stopped once predicate returns truthy.
-The predicate is invoked with three arguments: (value, index|key).
+The predicate is invoked with two arguments: (value, index|key).

 #### Arguments
 `collection` *(Array|Hash)*: The collection to iterate over.

-`predicate_proc` *(proc)*: The function invoked per iteration.
+`predicate_proc` *(Proc)*: The function invoked per iteration.

 #### Returns
 *(Boolean)*: Returns true if any element passes the predicate check, else false.